 It took a little more time to scrounge through buckets, drawers, and boxes in the shop to find hinges, and there was a little bit of scratching though scraps of wood left over from other projects to complete the supply list.
 From there, it was just some measuring, scraping old paint off of the glass panes (and regluing a couple back in) and piecing the finished project together.

-Got it designed the way you like it?
 Grab your blueprint and all those supplies you collected, and start building.
 It may take a few days, but think of all you have to look forward to – the excitement of a completed project you built yourself.
-And consider this – you weren’t bored during the process.

 Living Simply doesn’t mean living without.
 It means living within.
-There is hard work involved, but in most cases, that hard work is balanced by the joy of exercising our minds, our creativity and our sense of wellbeing.
+Hard work is involved, but in most cases, it is balanced by the joy of exercising our minds and creativity.
 And you seldom get bored.
 To me, that is probably the greatest asset to a simple life.

 Maybe it’s time to stick your tongue out at your checkbook.